amar-jay/amar-jay/README.md

  </h1>

 ### About Me :
-My name is Abdel-manan A.R., a NextJS, TypeScript & GraphQL entusiast.
+My name is A.Manan.
+I am a NextJS, TypeScript & GraphQL enthusiast.

----

-## :mailbox:How to reach me:
+### :mailbox:How to reach me:
 - 🕸️ [My Website](https://manans-site.vercel.app)

 - 🧑‍💼 [LinkedIn](https://www.linkedin.com/in/abdelmanan-abdelrahman-9636551a4/)